 Having you been thinking it might be time to take the plunge and build a custom home?
-Before you can start building your dream home, you need to find a home builder.
+Before you can start building your dream home, you need to find a custom home builder.
 You will be working with this person for the next few months, and they will be coordinating your building project.

 1. Learn what the builder responsibilities are